heiswayi/heiswayi.nrird.com/_posts/2020/2020-06-25-notes-on-learning-computer-security.md

 ---
 layout: post
-title: Notes on learning Computer Security
+title: Some notes on learning about Computer Security
 description: This is an opinionated guide to learning about computer security (independently of a university or training program), starting with the absolute basics (suitable for someone without any exposure to or knowledge of computer security) and moving into progressively more difficult subject matter.
 tags: [Computer Security, Notes]
-comments: true
 ---

 This is an opinionated guide to learning about computer security (independently of a university or training program), starting with the absolute basics (suitable for someone without any exposure to or knowledge of computer security) and moving into progressively more difficult subject matter.